Mobile Menu Icon

 And a few more historic visitor spots:

-Patrick Henry National Memorial – Red Hill, Charlotte County; Farmer’s Market, Farmville; Debtor’s Prison, Prince Edward County; the R.R.
-Moton Museum – a stop along the Civil Rights in Education Heritage Trail in Farmville; and, The Historic Village at Lee Wayside in Buckingham County.
+Patrick Henry National Memorial – Red Hill, Charlotte County; Farmer’s Market, Farmville; Debtor’s Prison, Prince Edward County; and, The Historic Village at Lee Wayside in Buckingham County.

 Cultural Attractions